-Constructed in 1998 by the Foster+Partners, Chek Lap Kok Airport is one of the largest and most advanced airports in the world.
+Constructed in 1998 by the Foster and Partners, Chek Lap Kok Airport is one of the largest and most advanced airports in the world.
 This airport is considered among the most ambitious as well as economically greatly needed construction projects of modern times.
 The land on which the airport stands was once two mountainous islands, one named Chek Lap Kok.
 Over 200 million tons of rock were busted out to remove the mountains and over 600 million tons of earth were replaced to extend the land area combining the two islands.

 The need of such large area of airport terminal was raised in the 1980s, when Hong Kong faced a critical turning point.
 It was growing as a country both humanly and economically with a rapid speed, almost getting ready to become a major global financial center.
 But the old Kai Tak Airport got extremely outdated with shorted single runway and was surrounded by tall buildings making it almost impossible to take off or land.
 Consequently, this led to a pollution threat to the civilian life.